Associate Professor and Chair: Dr. Benson, 852-2963

 Professional Education: EDUC 1300, 1240 or Competency Test, 3309, 3321, 4210; MSIT 3310, 3220, 4305, 4310, 4320, 4325, 4411, 4612, 4613.

 Teachers licensed in P-4 Early Childhood Education or in 7-12 Math, English, Social Studies or Science, may add an endorsement that allows them to teach grades 5-6.
 The program of study consists of nine (9) graduate hours.
 A specific Praxis II exam is required to be recommended for this endorsement.
-Specific information regarding the course of study and the requisite Praxis II examination required is available from the Office of Candidate Services and Field Experience, Licensure Office (Mashburn 119 or 501-450-3131).
+Specific information regarding the course of study and the requisite Praxis II examination required is available from the Office of Candidate Services, Licensure Office (Mashburn 119 or 501-450-3131).

 [2.2.2] Secondary Education